- Align your optimization program with goals that are important for your business

 - Goal tree template: B2B and Lead Generation

-Remember that each category of the tree branches into smaller categories that should equal the original.
+Remember that each category of the tree branches into smaller categories that should equal the original in value.

 Using a goal tree